 Since its location and temperature also make it seem like an inhabitable planet, we have kept our focus on this astral body.
 So far, we have found many indications that there was some form of life, at one time or the other.
 This life, although small, is proof enough that Mars may hold great mysteries yet.

 One of the most outstanding examples of these findings came at the turn of the last century.
 In the year 1911, in Alexandria, Egypt, something very unique fell from Mars.
 A meteor shower, broken from the Nakhla Martian structure, pummeled the earth carrying cell-like structures.

 From the mouth of the Experts

 The ovoid-shaped spaces within were documented as being 60 microns wide and 80 microns long.
-This is large enough for a group of organisms to thrive, and the space is found to be much larger than any home for terrestrial bacteria on earth.
+This is large enough for a group of organisms to thrive, and space is found to be much larger than any home for terrestrial bacteria on earth.

-An interesting Idea
+An interesting idea

 Scientists tell us that an asteroid impact could have very well changed the atmosphere for Mars and helped life to evolve and change – at least Mars could have had water at some point.
 This idea could easily explain the trapped water within the Nakhla fragments.

 So, what’s the verdict?

-So far, the only conclusive things found within the rock is iron rich clay and other similar minerals.
-The cell structures that we would love to see as building blocks or life or vehicles to harbor life is simple a Martian mystery.
+So far, the only conclusive things found within the rock are iron-rich clay and other similar minerals.
+The cell structures that we would love to see as building blocks or life or vehicles to harbor life are simple a Martian mystery.